chronark/shared/README.md

 # Shared

-A bunch of libraries / config that I need quite often
+A bunch of libraries / config that I need quite often.
+Feel free to use them.